LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_schema.md

 These published parameters become exposed in the parameters dialog for the custom transformer meaning they can be set wherever the transformer is used.

 For example, here is a set of FME transformers for styling data as KML.
 In effect it is a cutdown version of the KMLDiagrammer transformer available on the FME Store.

+Incoming data is basically turned into a 3D column, where the width (x and y axes) and height of the column are set by attribute values, and the color through a published parameter: